Software Engineering Lead

 Oh, the way I worded my original comment is confusing.
 I noticed the missing/unviewable panel on the homepage first then went to investigate and found error.

-I just got this when trying to manage my dashboard on this install:
+I just got this fatal error when trying to manage my dashboard on this install:

 Adding E to variables_order seems to fix it!